weecology/data-sharing-paper/data_sharing_ms.md

 ------------

 Sharing data is increasingly recognized as an important component of the scientific process [@whitelock2010].
-The sharing of scientific data is beneficial because it allows the replication of the original research results, the reuse of the data in meta-analyses and synthetic science, and the use of data in ways not originally conceived of by the data collectors [@poisot2013].
+Such efforts are beneficial because shared data allows replication of the original research results and reuse in meta-analyses and projects not originally intended by the data collectors [@poisot2013].
-In ecology and evolutionary biology this sharing occurs through a combination of standardized repositories like GenBank (http://www.ncbi.nlm.nih.gov/genbank/) and repositories that can hold any of the diverse forms of ecological and evolutionary data like Dryad (http://datadryad.org/), Ecological Archives (http://esapubs.org/archive/default.htm), and Figshare (http://figshare.com).
+In ecology and evolutionary biology sharing occurs through a combination of professional, institutional and third-party websites.
+Long-term open source repositories are preferred; for example, discipline specific, standardized repositories like GenBank (http://www.ncbi.nlm.nih.gov/genbank/) or repositories that support any of the diverse forms of ecological and evolutionary data like Dryad (http://datadryad.org/), Ecological Archives (http://esapubs.org/archive/default.htm), and Figshare (http://figshare.com).

 While data sharing is increasingly common and straightforward, much of the shared data is not easily reused because it does not follow best practices in terms of data structure, metadata, and licensing [@jones2006].
-This makes it more difficult to work with existing data and therefore makes the data less useful than it could be [@jones2006; @reichman2011].
+Much existing data remains difficult to work with and therefore makes the data less effective long-term [@jones2006; @reichman2011].

 Here we provide a list of 10 simple ways to make it easier to reuse the data that you share.
 These recommendations focus on making your data available, understandable, and easy to work with.
 This means that the recommendations not only make it easier for others to use your data, but also make it easier to work with your own data.
-Recommendations related to creating well formatted and structured data make it easier to use the data when conducting analyses and make it easier to move between different analysis programs if necessary.
+Indeed, we posit most data sharing occurs in a lab group with students or collaborators where many hours could be saved by well organized data and documentation.
-In addition, documenting your data and makes it much easier for you to conduct analyses months or years after the original data was collected when the details are no longer fresh in your mind.
+In addition, such steps could make returning to your data for further analysis much easier months or years after original collection when the details are no longer fresh.
-It also makes it easier to collaborate with future lab mates, graduate students, and postdocs because they can quickly understand how to work with the data you collected.
-In general, well documented and structured data makes it easier to use the data whether the person using it is a lab mate, a meta-analyst, or the scientist that collected the data a few years after it was collected.
+Sharing well organized data with clear structure and documentation improves the value and productivity of scientific data for everyone.

 1. Share your data
 ------------------